 Paul Revere Pottery

-The rooms were filled with fresh flowers and light, and the girls listened to music and dramatic reading as they worked.
-The Saturday Evening Girls also worked an 8-hour day instead of the usual 12, had half Saturdays off and paid vacations.
+The light-filled rooms had fresh flowers and light, and the girls listened to music and dramatic readings as they worked.
+The Saturday Evening Girls also worked an eight-hour day instead of the usual 12, had half Saturdays off and paid vacations.

 The girls often resented the condescending attitudes of their benefactors, who came to their fund-raising theatricals.
 Wealthy Boston philanthropists such as Isabella Stewart Gardner attended their plays, recitals and folk dances.

 The girls once acted out by pretending to act stupid and unable to speak English.
 They thought it was funny, but they infuriated Storrow.